Taco-Gestapo/project-breakfast-ts2/README.md

 # ProjectBreakfastTs2

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22.
+(12/05/16 - status - we are still running into cli build problems version 1.0.0-beta.22.1, we are awaiting a working fix from the CLI team.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.